openenergymonitor/EmonESP/readme.md

 - Click connect
 - After a few seconds `Connected: No` should change to `Connected: Yes` if connection is successful.
 Re-connection will be attempted every 10s.

-Note: `emon/xxxx` should be used as the base-topic if posting to emonPi MQTT server if you want the data to appear in emonPi Emoncms.
-See [emonPi MQTT docs](https://guide.openenergymonitor.org/technical/mqtt/).
+*Note: `emon/xxxx` should be used as the base-topic if posting to emonPi MQTT server if you want the data to appear in emonPi Emoncms.
+See [emonPi MQTT docs](https://guide.openenergymonitor.org/technical/mqtt/).*

 ## OTA Firmware Update

 TBC

-## API Examples
+## HTTP API Examples

 ### View units status: